 Today access onto the pier is blocked with railings displaying a pineapple motif reminiscent of that bygone industry.

-Before too much longer there will be interpretive signage with this sort of cultural, historical, and environmental information installed at the rest pavilion near the Pineapple Dump and at about a dozen other locations along the path.
+NOTE: Since this question was asked, interpretive signage has been installed with this sort of cultural, historical, and environmental information at the rest pavilion near the Pineapple Dump and at about a dozen other locations along the path.
 This interpretive signage project was awarded a Historic Hawaii Foundation Preservation Award.

 Ronald B. asks: I will be visiting Kauai Sept.
 28 - Oct.
 9, 2013.
 What information can you provide about the bike path?

 Kauai Path: Aloha Ronald, thanks for your interest in Ke Ala Hele Makalae.